-in simulation - we observe wide posterior distributions that span from 0 to 1 for all age groups.
-For the 4-years-olds there is a noticeable peak around 0 with considerably posterior mass at least up to 0.75.
+For the m_t parameter-the probability to maintain the trajectory if children engage in simulation-we observe wide posterior distributions that span from 0 to 1 for all age groups.
+For the 4-year-olds, there is a noticeable peak around 0 with considerably posterior mass at least up to 0.75.
 For the 5-year-olds, the peak at 0 is somewhat attenuated with considerable posterior mass over the complete range.
-These two results suggest that, when simulating, some 4 and 5-years-old children do not maintain the trajectory and most only do so occasionally.
+These two results suggest that, when simulating, some 4- and 5-year-old children do not maintain the trajectory, and most only do so occasionally.
 For the 6-year-olds, the pattern is flipped; there is a very strong peak around 1 with some posterior mass extending to 0.5.
 The oldest children mostly maintain the trajectory in their simulations.
 This differential pattern is also supported by the difference distributions.
-The 80% difference HDIs comparing 4-years-olds with 6-years-olds and comparing 5-years-olds with 6-years-olds do not include 0.
+The 80% difference HDIs comparing 4-year-olds with 6-year-olds and comparing 5-year-olds with 6-year-olds do not include 0.

-In terms of our pre-registered hypotheses, the different age groups also show a differential pattern.
-For the 4-year-olds the s parameter is comparatively low suggesting that those children only rarely engaged in any counterfactual simulations (Hypothesis 1).
-For both the 4 and 5-year-olds we further observe that $m_o >> m_t$ suggesting that if the younger age groups engage in simulation they are more likely to maintain the origin than the trajectory (Hypothesis 2).
-For the 6-years-olds, the results were largely in line with the normative solution and comparatively high value for all three parameters (i.e., all estimates near 1, with s peaking around .75; Hypothesis 4).
-For none of the age groups did we find evidence that in case of simulation, the trajectory is maintained, but not the origin (i.e., no support for Hypothesis 3).
+In terms of our preregistered hypotheses, the different age groups also show a differential pattern.
+For the 4-year-olds, the s parameter is comparatively low, suggesting that those children only rarely engaged in any counterfactual simulations (Hypothesis 1).
+For both the 4- and 5-year-olds, we further observe that $m_o \gg m_t$, suggesting that if the younger age groups engage in simulation, they are more likely to maintain the origin than the trajectory (Hypothesis 2).
+For the 6-year-olds, the results were largely in line with the normative solution and comparatively high value for all three parameters (i.e., all estimates near 1, with s peaking around.75; Hypothesis 4).
+For none of the age groups did we find evidence that in case of simulation, the trajectory is maintained but not the origin (i.e., no support for Hypothesis 3).

 The most surprising result was the extremely wide posterior distribution for m_t spanning the whole parameter range, that is, the model had a high degree of uncertainty in its estimate of m_t .
 The most likely culprit for this pattern were large individual differences in the m_t parameters.
-In line with this, the standard deviation of the individual-level m_t parameters was rather large; the posterior mode was around 5 [80% HDI: 3.1, 10.3] on the probit scale.
-Furthermore, individual estimates of m_t seemed to exhibit a bimodal pattern with peaks at 0 and 1, suggesting that some children were very likely to preserve the ball's trajectory in their counterfactuals while others almost never did (see supplemental analyses
+In line with this, the standard deviation of the individual-level m_t parameters was rather large; the posterior mode was around 5 (80% HDI [3.1, 10.3]) on the probit scale.
+Furthermore, individual estimates of m_t seemed to exhibit a bimodal pattern with peaks at 0 and 1, suggesting that some children were very likely to preserve the ball's trajectory in their counterfactuals while others almost never did (see online supplemental analyses §5.3.3).